-Allocated Funding: £700 Staff Lead Mrs S Barker/ Miss Nuttall Monitoring & Evaluation Actions Impact Cost \Date of Review Parental Engagement Strategy £500 Parent Voice.
-Improved communication between home and school.
-There is a full and detailed plan in place to engage families in Parental engagement and Increased outcomes due to the triangulation of support from the academic and pastoral progress of their child, with a attendance. student - home - school. particular focus on disadvantaged families.
-Please see Parental Review through student and Engagement Strategy document. parent voice after each event CHALLENGE NUMBERS ADDRESSED: 3 This is based upon the findings of the EEF Report - Working With parents to Support Children's Learning'.
+Allocated Funding: £200 Staff Lead Mrs S Barker/ Miss Nuttall Actions Cost Monitoring & Evaluation Date of Review Impact Parental Engagement Strategy There is a full and detailed plan in place to engage families in the academic and pastoral progress of their child, with a particular focus on disadvantaged families. of the EEF Report - 'Working With parents to Support Children's Learning'.
 EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF 'Covid-19 Support Guide For Schools' recommends that regular and supportive communications with parents is crucial for improving outcomes for students.
+Staffing costs Parent Voice.
+Parental engagement and attendance.
+Review through student and parent voice after each event Improved communication between home and school.
+Increased outcomes due to the triangulation of support from student - home - school.
+CHALLENGE NUMBERS ADDRESSED: 3

 Family Revision Sessions 'How to Revise Effectively' study workshops provided regularly to engage and support vulnerable and PP families to learn how to help their child study and revise effectively.
 Equipment, tools and resources are provided for PP families at these events to ensure that they can access the learning both during the event and at home afterwards.
 EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF Report - 'Working With parents to Support Children's Learning'.
-Costing included in Priority 9 Parent Voice.
+Costing included in Priority 9 page 39 Parent Voice.
 Parental engagement and attendance.
 Review through student and parent voice after each event Improved communication between home and school.
 Increased outcomes due to the triangulation of support from student - home - school.
 CHALLENGE NUMBERS ADDRESSED: 3, 4, 5 Parent Partnership Project The Parent Partnership Group continues this year to increase communication between families and the school.
 All parents have been invited to be part of this group to work together with key staff to discuss important issues and implement strategies to improve the school.
 Parents are better informed of key information and school strategies, in order to support their child to achieve better outcomes.
 EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF Report - 'Working With parents to Support Children's Learning'.
 (Staffing Costs) Parent Voice.
 Parental engagement and attendance.
 Review through parent voice and attendance after each event.
 Increased outcomes due to the triangulation of support from student - home - school.
 Increased attendance equivalent to 10% of the school population.
 CHALLENGE NUMBERS ADDRESSED: 3 Alternative Progress Events for Hard to Reach PP families Vulnerable and hard to reach families are invited in to alternative 'Parents Evening' events which will be informal and accessible for PP families who do not usually attend Parent Evenings.
 These events take the format of coffee mornings for the wider family etc. This will include targeted hard to reach EAL, SEND and PP families EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF Report - 'Working With parents to Support Children's Learning'. £200 Parent Voice.
 Attendance.
 Parental engagement and attendance increases as a key cohort of hard to reach families engage with their child's progress.
 Review termly through Parental Engagement log.
 Improved communication between home and school for a key cohort of hard to reach families.
 Increased outcomes due to the triangulation of support from student - home - school.
 CHALLENGE NUMBERS ADDRESSED: 3